Women's Reproductive Health

 Have Women’s Health Concerns Left You Feeling Confused, Scared and Alone?

 Alternately, you may be a survivor of sexual assault and wonder if you will be able to heal from the physical and emotional pain to enter a healthy, satisfying and intimate relationship again.
-Perhaps you blame yourself for what happened or feel damaged in some irreversible way, and you can’t seem to move past the trauma or sense of grief and shame you feel.
+Perhaps you blame yourself for what happened or feel damaged in some irreversible way, and you can’t seem to move past the sense of grief and shame you feel.
 You might worry about how others would respond if they knew, but you don’t know where you can turn to feel safe, understood and supported.
 You may be overwhelmed by difficult thoughts and painful or distressing physical symptoms that have left you feeling self-conscious and fearful about what your future holds.
 Do you wish you could learn to trust and accept yourself and others again?

 Women’s Health Issues Are Natural and Common

-Many women struggle to adapt to fertility problems, sexually transmitted diseases, new babies and other changes in their reproductive health.
+Many women struggle to adapt to fertility problems, sexually transmitted diseases and other changes in their reproductive health.
 There is a stigma in our culture around issues of sex and fertility that can make it difficult to discuss concerns you have about changes in your body or hopes and plans that might not align with traditional expectations about reproduction.
 Single women who want a child often fear they will be judged for their decision to raise a child by themselves.
 Others worry that they will make a mistake along the way, perhaps choosing the wrong sperm donor or finding they cannot keep up with the financial costs of caring for a child.
 You may be considering hormone replacement therapy or in-vitro fertilization (IVF), but have doubts about how to proceed or whether it will work.
 Alternately, you might find yourself coping with changes in your hormones and feelings of guilt, relationship issues or physical complications from a recent birth, miscarriage or past abortion.
 You may feel too embarrassed or ashamed to share your experience or communicate your needs openly and authentically, even with a compassionate, nonjudgmental therapist.

 Countless others suffer sexual trauma in the form of abuse, assault or rape.
 You may need help processing your experience, but feel unsure where you can turn to feel safe and supported.
 As women, we may be accused of dressing too provocatively, drinking too much or not saying “no” clearly enough, even by close friends.
 It is easy to internalize a sense that what happened was our fault, even when another part of us knows that isn’t true.
 Feelings of grief, shame and guilt can make it hard to accept what has happened and find healing.
 It can be exhausting always thinking about what you will wear, how you will be perceived and how you will feel on a given day.
 In addition to the emotional and physical toll your experience has had, you may recognize that it is impacting your ability to communicate or connect with your partner, family members or coworkers.
 You might even be questioning whether you want to enter into another relationship or have children.